-I work doing data analysis and programming modelling, but I also use experimental approaches from behavioral economics.
+I used to work on data analysis and programming modelling, but I also use experimental approaches from behavioral economics.
 I make use of tools from network theory, machine learning, evolutionary game theory, and behavioral economics.
 I like reinforcement learning and Bayesian statistics.

 I did my Ph.D. and master's in Applied Mathematics at the mathematics department at Universidad Carlos III de Madrid, Spain.
 I also hold a bachelor's in Industrial Engineering (specialization: Industrial Electronics and Robotics), from UC3M.

 I'm interested in complex systems, networks, machine learning in general and reinforcement learning in particular, evolutionary game theory, and behavioral economics.
 Much of my research is focused on inferring behavior from human groups and understand how societies work.
 All the articles are open access.

 Experimental approach to study which action is the best strategy when facing uncertainty in climate change.